mercmobily/hot-realtime-field/README.md

         <paper-toggle-button name="accept" label="Accept?">Accept?</paper-toggle-button>
       </hot-realtime-field>
     </hot-network>

-`hot-network` by default monitors the events of the `request` property of its first child.
-In this case, the first child is indeed `hot-realtime-field`, which has a `request` property pointing to the `iron-ajax` object which will do the preloading.
-The `manage-error` option means that in case of error, `hot-network` will give the users a visual cue that the operation didn't work, and will also provide a way to re-run the failed AJAX operation.
-All for free!

 Note that you can have real time, self-saving elements within forms.
 However, it would likely confuse users and should not be encouraged.